VeselinMar/SoftUni/README.md

 # SoftUni
-A repository cointaining problem solutions from SoftUni exams
+A repository cointaining problem solutions from the SoftUni curriculum